Life With Horace

 I know are there

-another green veil lives
+Another green veil lives

-across the timegone paths
+across timegone paths

 that memories illuminate